Asian stocks follow Wall St up as Powell says rates to rise

 On Wednesday, the U.S. government is due to report consumer inflation.
 That is followed Thursday by an index of wholesale prices.

-In energy markets, benchmark U.S. crude rose 29 cents to $81.51 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude rose 7 cents to $81.29 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract rose $2.99 on Tuesday to $81.22.
-Brent crude, used as the price basis for international oils, was 19 cents higher at $83.91 per barrel in London.
+Brent crude, used as the price basis for international oils, lost 6 cents to $83.66 per barrel in London.
 It gained $2.85 the previous session to $83.72.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.